Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 ### 6. Rollout to limited audience

 Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the rollout to a broader audience.
-For more information, see [Staged rollout for ](./staged-rollout-for-graph-connectors.md).
+For more information, see [Staged rollout for Microsoft 365 Copilot connectors](./staged-rollout-for-graph-connectors.md).

 At this point, you are ready to create the connection for Confluence.
 You can click on the "Create" button and the Microsoft Graph connector starts indexing page from your Confluence account.